 If you want to find a baby formula that meets all of the nutritional needs without adding artificial ingredients or unknown preservatives, then you want to be able to research the brands that you can trust.
 Learn what the ingredients mean and why they are in the product.
 Know how ingredients are derived and what medical research is saying about their effects.

 Organic baby formula shares the concerns about what goes into the food that your baby eats.
 Not only do they have to meet safety and nutrition guidelines, but they also have to meet organic guidelines whether it pertains to farming techniques or the ratio of organic to inorganic ingredients in every container.
-While the FDA is strict with their certified organic regulations for the United States, the European Union is even more strict about what goes into every batch and what is forbidden.
-Their top organic baby formula companies – Hipp, Holle, and Lebenswert – not only meet those standards, but exceeds them.
+The products we offer – Hipp, Holle, and Lebenswert – not only meet those standards established in Europe, but exceeds them.

 If cost is a deterrent to purchasing baby formula, then breastfeeding is best because it is natural, nutritious, and free.
 However, as an educated parent, you can be in control about what your baby consumes by choosing organic baby formula and avoiding the risks of homemade baby formula.